-Big Tent Revival: Photography Pop Up is a one-night only event to be held on the grounds of the Church of the Transfiguration, 929 Sycamore Street, on Friday, July 26, 2019, 6 to 11 pm.
-The show will direct photographers and special guest artists to interpret the state and future of Buffalo with the setting in mind of this vacant landmark—a place of memory, symbol of decline, and source of inspiration.
+Big Tent Revival: Photography Pop Up was held on the grounds of the Church of the Transfiguration, 929 Sycamore Street, on Friday, July 26, 2019, 6 to 11 pm.
+We invited photographers and special guest artists to interpret the state and future of Buffalo with the setting in mind of this vacant landmark—a place of memory, symbol of decline, and source of inspiration.

 “This pop up will reflect the idea of the ‘big tent revival’—not a literal interpretation of an outdoor religious event, but the idea of a Buffalo revival that is broadly shared,” said Molly Jarboe, a Buffalo Obscura collaborator.
 “Transfiguration will be the backdrop for artists exploring a ‘big tent’ view of the city.”